-Subsequent improvements to the Little Joe Creek channel by the City and the US Army Corps of Engineers between 1978 and 1981 largely solved the riverine flooding problems, and removed this stretch of Little Joe Creek from both FEMA's SFHA and the City's Regulatory Floodplain.
-The City also enlarged the storm sewer system within the Joe Creek basin, from 55th and Delaware to 38th and Sandusky, to solve chronic storm sewer backup problems at numerous locations during times of heavy rainfall.
-Nevertheless, there has been some continued localized flooding due to individual residential landscaping and drainage patterns in the generally level terrain.
+Subsequent improvements to the Little Joe Creek channel by the City and the US Army Corps of Engineers between 1978 and 1981 largely solved the riverine flooding problems along the creek, and removed much-but not all-of this stretch of Little Joe Creek from both FEMA's SFHA and the City's Regulatory Floodplain.
+The City also enlarged the storm sewer system within the Joe Creek basin to solve chronic storm sewer backup problems at numerous locations in the basin.
+All of the properties in RLA #55 are still touched to some extent by the City of Tulsa's Regulatory Floodplain, and the RLA is designated an area of shallow flooding due to drainage patterns in the generally level terrain.